UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

-Standing in front of the seven-foot-tall, room-length canvas for the first time, I was overwhelmed.
-Then, slowly, I realized what Warhol was doing.
-Here was Elvis, the iconic American figure of rock ‘n’ roll, stamped out eleven times, his pistol pointed at us, his larger-than-life body repeating like a film strip left on the cutting room floor and then splayed out before us, so that we could see each instance of his fame, however fleeting, now indelible.
+Standing in front of Andy Warhol’s seven-foot-tall, room-length canvas of Elvis for the first time, I was overwhelmed.
+Here was the iconic American figure of rock ‘n’ roll, stamped out eleven times, his pistol pointed at us, his larger-than-life body repeating like a film strip left on the cutting room floor and then splayed out before us, so that we could see each instance of his fame, however fleeting, now indelible.

-Going to the Andy Warhol Museum in my hometown of Pittsburgh, Pennsylvania opened my eyes to the world of Art History, and as soon as I realized I could study it, I ran full speed ahead.
-To compete in National History Day, I underwent a six-month research process in the Warhol Museum archives, reading Warhol’s journals, correspondences, and making analytical reviews of drafts of his earlier, un-exhibited works.
-I made a thirty-minute documentary about Warhol’s work, including interviews I conducted with experts, museum curators, and with the only living family member who knew Warhol when he was still alive.
+Going to the Andy Warhol Museum in my hometown of Pittsburgh, Pennsylvania, opened my eyes to the world of art history, and as soon as I realized I could study it, I ran full speed ahead.
+To compete in National History Day, I underwent a six-month research process in the Warhol Museum archives, reading Warhol’s journals, correspondences, and making analytical reviews of drafts of his earlier, unexhibited works.
+I made a thirty-minute documentary about Warhol’s work, including interviews I conducted with experts, museum curators, and the only living family member who knew Warhol when he was still alive.
 With my documentary, I progressed to the national competition and placed as an honorable mention in the individual documentary category.

-I am thrilled by the possibility of studying under UCLA Department Chair Saloni Mathur.
-The Fallingwater project has opened my eyes to the influence of colonialism and post-colonialism in Art History, and I am deeply interested in the possibility of an interdisciplinary approach that involves anthropological practices like those I engaged during my Warhol documentary production process.
+I am thrilled by the possibility of studying art history at the UCs.
+The Fallingwater project has opened my eyes to the influence of colonialism and post-colonialism in art history, and I am deeply interested in the possibility of an interdisciplinary approach that involves anthropological practices like those I engaged with during my Warhol documentary production process.

 Analysis: